 Sami Assadi, co-founder of Safed House, was born in Safed, Palestine and became a refugee in the 1948 Arab-Israeli war.
 Safed House was inspired by his hometown that he left at five years old and never returned to.
 As a child his family moved from one country to another, dictated by their refugee status.
 He studied in several countries including Syria, Kuwait, and Italy.
 A man without a country for most of his life, Sami managed to travel with an international refugee document.
 He gained valuable experience and survival skills having endured as a permanent refugee.
 Finally, Sami acquired a visa to the United States, and lived in New York City for twenty years.
 Now he lives in Scottsdale, Arizona and considers himself among the surviving elder refugees.

 Hannah Lillith Assadi is the author of the novel Sonora.
+Hannah has a forthcoming novel The Stars are Not Yet Bells to be published Jnauary 2021.
+She is the recipient of several awards for her writing including the Rosenthal Family Foundation Award in Literature from the American Academy of Arts and Letters and was a finalist for the PEN/ Robert W. Bingham Prize for Debut Fiction.
+In 2018, she was named a National Book Foundation 5 under 35 honoree.
 She holds an MFA in fiction from Columbia University School of the Arts.
 Hannah is the head judge of the Safed House Essay contest.
 She also conducts workshops for writers including improving their skills for college essays and serves on the board.
 Recently she was awarded the Rosenthal Family Foundation Award in Literature from the Academy of Arts and Letters.
 Her novel Sonora was a finalist for the PEN/Robert W. Bingham Debut Fiction Award.
 She was raised in Arizona and lives in Brooklyn.

 Jake Gwyn has been a technology consultant for Safed House since 2016 and is developing the website He is a full-stack developer based in Brooklyn, New York.
 Jake has over fifteen-years experience working in financial institutions, web technologies and systems engineering.